Spacenaut47/Rental-Management/README.md

 - The frontend communicates with the backend through a configured API base URL.
 - SQLite is included for simplicity, but the backend can be adapted to other databases if needed.
 - JWT secret keys and configuration are set in the backend configuration files.

-You can choose a license for this repository (for example, MIT).
-Add a `LICENSE` file in the root if you want to publish it as open source.